wanghaisheng/responsive-landing-page-starter/content/blog/en/the-vonage-messages-api-is-now-in-our-server-sdks.md

 Up until now though, if you wanted to use the Messages API, you needed to access the endpoint directly.
 That meant dealing with all the various low-level concerns such as managing the Request/Response cycle, creating headers, dealing with authentication, and serializing data.

 I'm super excited to announce that our [Server SDKs](https://developer.vonage.com/tools) now support the Messages API.
-So, if you're a developer working [Ruby](https://github.com/vonage/vonage-ruby-sdk), [Node](https://github.com/vonage/vonage-node-sdk), [PHP](https://github.com/vonage/vonage-php-sdk), [Python](https://github.com/vonage/vonage-python-sdk), [Java](https://github.com/Vonage/vonage-java-sdk), or [.net](https://github.com/vonage/vonage-dotnet-sdk), you can let our SDKs deal with the low-level detail for you and instead focus on building your application!
+So, if you're a developer working with [Ruby](https://github.com/vonage/vonage-ruby-sdk), [Node](https://github.com/vonage/vonage-node-sdk), [PHP](https://github.com/vonage/vonage-php-sdk), [Python](https://github.com/vonage/vonage-python-sdk), [Java](https://github.com/Vonage/vonage-java-sdk), or [.net](https://github.com/vonage/vonage-dotnet-sdk), you can let our SDKs deal with the low-level detail for you and instead focus on building your application!

 Let's take a look at just a few of the things you can do using the Messages API via our SDKs.

 ## SMS

 One of the things you can do with the Messages API is to send SMS messages.
-You may already have sent SMS messages using our Server SDKs via our [SMS API](https://developer.vonage.com/messaging/sms/overview).
+You may have already have sent SMS messages using our Server SDKs via our [SMS API](https://developer.vonage.com/messaging/sms/overview).
 You now have the option to use either the SMS API or the Messages API to send SMS messages.

-There are some differences between the two APIs A couple of examples would be the authentication options and the set-up for webhooks.
+There are some differences between the two APIs.
+A couple of examples would be the authentication options and the set-up for webhooks.
 There are also differences in terms of how these different APIs are implemented in our Server SDKs.

 Here are examples of sending an SMS via the Messages API using the **Ruby SDK** and **Node SDK**.